Mobject-Dev-Team/mobject-client/js/README.md

 mobject-client is a JavaScript client designed for easy interaction with the mobject-server.
 It facilitates communication with automation software, specifically designed to work seamlessly with Beckhoff's TwinCAT HMI and NodeJs environments.
 This package includes two main clients: `AdsRpcClient` for general-purpose use and `TcHmiRpcClient` for integration with TwinCAT HMI projects.

+ADS already supports most use cases.
+This server and client combination was created to provide a true server and client implementation which can be expanded upon.
+Currently the client and server supports synchronous and asynchronous requests.
+The amount of data sent in a call is only limited by the ADS router memory.
+Requests and responses are automatically chunked.

 ## Installation

 ```bash